cynmeiciel/CynMeith/README.md

+# Cynmeiciel Chess Engine

-### Just a regular chess game, but with some tweaks.
+## Just a regular chess game, but with some tweaks.
 After cooking some spaghetti that made me refuse to look at them again, I decided to write a brand new one, with my brand new brain.

+**Practice makes perfect**
+This might be quite overengineering with a bunch of design patterns and extra classes, but it is okay.

+## Goals
-This Chess project is designed and expected to be easily configurable, modular and extendable, so that it can be a foundation for more complex chess games.
+This chess project is designed and expected to be easily configurable, modular and extendable, so that it can be a foundation for more complex chess games.
+- **Modularity**: The game is designed to be modular, allowing for easy replacement or extension.
+- **Configurability**: The game can be configured using external configuration files, making it easy to change the setup without modifying the code.
+- **Extendability**: New rules, pieces, and features can be added with minimal changes to the existing codebase.